Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Basic_Features/Images/README.md

 - Argument_1: pass your image into the function

 ```
-# import pyplot from matplotlib and add second line in order to show image on jyputer notebook
+Note: import pyplot from matplotlib and add second line to show image on jyputer notebook

 from matplotlib import pyplot as plt
 %matplotlib inline